ThatQuiz Test Library Take this test now

 C) A graph where all edges have the same weight

-D) A graph where edges have values associated with them
+D) A graph where vertices have weights

 • 29.
 What is the purpose of an adjacency matrix?

-C) To represent node and edge connectivity in a graph.
+B) To represent node and edge connectivity in a graph.

 • 30.
 What is a connected graph?